faizalmunna/ostred_test/README.md

 npm install
 npm start

-for the second test need to cofigure node server
+ need to cofigure node server to view the second test